johngoren/charlie_apple_database_merge/README.md

 # Use

-1. Once the script can connect, you should be able to run it, assuming it has execution rights, by executing it as a shell command: **./migrate.py**
+1. Once the script can successfully connect to the two databases, and has command line execution rights, you should be able to run it as a shell command: **./migrate.py**
 2. Depending on your machine, it may run for upwards of 15 minutes.
 (Sorry, I didn't get around to optimising/consolidating the many queries into something more efficient with JOINs etc.)
 3. When it's done, your Live DB will have been modified.
 I have been using mysqldump to export it into an .SQL file.
 4. I then import that .SQL file into the Test Migration environment, using WP CLI.